apache/cassandra-java-driver/changelog/README.md

 ### 4.11.0 (in progress)

+- [improvement] JAVA-2930: Allow Micrometer to record histograms for timers
 - [improvement] JAVA-2914: Transform node filter into a more flexible node distance evaluator
 - [improvement] JAVA-2929: Revisit node-level metric eviction
 - [new feature] JAVA-2830: Add mapper support for Java streams